Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 = Approach <approach>
 The methods mentioned in @related-work are used for fingerprinting, meaning they can predict which results originate from which quantum computer, but they cannot distinguish between a QC or a simulator.
-This work therefore attempts to develop an approach that performs this differentiation.
+This work, therefore, attempts to develop an approach that performs this differentiation.
-In order to achieve this, only the measurement results of the quantum ciruits are considered.
+In order to achieve this, only the measurement results of the quantum circuits are considered.
-Therefore this paper uses machine learing techniques to decide whether a quantum circuit was run on a quantum computer or simulated on a classical computer based on the circuit's measurement results.
+Therefore, this paper uses machine learning techniques to decide whether a quantum circuit was run on a quantum computer or simulated on a classical computer based on the circuit's measurement results.
-The only precondition is that the data labels are correct (measurement results labeled as 'quantum computer data' have to be from an actual QC).
+The only precondition is that the data labels are correct (measurement results labeled 'quantum computer data' must be from an actual QC).

 == Data for Training
 The measurement results from a quantum computer are taken from @martinaLearningQuantumNoiseFingerprint2023.
-The reason being that no access to a quantum computer was available during the creation of this paper.
+The reason is that no access to a quantum computer was available during the creation of this paper.
-The QC data is the result of running the circuit described in @circuit on up to 8 different IBM quantum machines.
+The QC data has been obtained by running the circuit described in @circuit on up to 8 different IBM quantum machines.
-In the dataset it is clearly identifiable on which of the quantum computers the circuit was executed.
+In the dataset, it is identifiable on which of the quantum computers the circuit was executed.
 The simulation data for this work was created by simulating the identical quantum circuits from @martinaLearningQuantumNoiseFingerprint2023 with Qiskit @Qiskit2024.

 === Circuit <circuit>
 The entire circuit looks like @circuit-complete.
-In order to measure the circuit at different points, this circuit is executed until different points (steps) and a measurement of the qubits $q_2$ and $q_3$ is carried out after each step.
+In order to measure the circuit at different points, this circuit is executed until different points (steps), and a measurement of the qubits $q_2$ and $q_3$ is carried out after each step.

 #figure(
   image("images/walker-step-9.svg"),
-  caption: "Complete circuit with 4 qubits.
+  caption: "Complete circuit with four qubits.
 Only the lower two qubits are being measured at the end.
 Grey separators mark points at which measurements can take place."
 ) <circuit-complete>

 Due to the wavefunction collapse, a new circuit has to be executed and measured for each measurement step.